drewhart/geonomics_docs/sphinx_dir/doc.rst

 .. code-block:: python

-                          #minimum value to use to rescale the Scape to [0,1]
+                          #minimum value to use to rescale the Layer to [0,1]
                           'scale_min_val':                None,

 {:py:`float`, :py:`int`}